-Fans of Joss Whedon have learned to expect little except the unexpected from the game-changing producer, writer and director.
-This is an artist who would give a TV series about vampire killing the goofiest, valley-girlish title imaginable and then transform it into the most incisive show about teen angst ever to grace the small screen.
+Fans of Joss Whedon have learned to expect little other than the unexpected from the game-changing producer, writer and director.
+This is an artist who would take a TV series about vampire killing with the goofiest, most Valley-girlish title imaginable and transform it into the most incisive show about teen angst ever.
 He may take a troubled boob-tube project—a Western set in outer space, no less—and somehow force it to rise, phoenix-like, from the ashes as a summer sci-fi blockbuster.
-Or he might decide to follow up the biggest box-office hit of the year, one chalk full of special effects and men in tights, with a scrappy black-and-white adaptation of a Shakespeare comedy shot for less than the cost of a day’s catering on The Avengers.
+Or he might decide to follow up the biggest box-office hit of the year, one chock-full of special effects and men in tights, with a scrappy black-and-white adaptation of a Shakespeare comedy shot for less than the cost of a day’s catering on The Avengers.

-Which is exactly what Whedon did, in fact; where mere mortals might spend a break from filming the aforementioned Marvel superhero epic to unwind, the 48-year-old filmmaker instead gathered a gaggle of actor friends and shot a guerilla production of Much Ado About Nothing literally in his own backyard.
-The combination of Shakespeare’s verse and various Whedonverse alumni (Amy Acker, Alexis Denisof, Nathan Fillion) adding a well-honed crack-sarcastic comic timing to the mix initially suggests a lost episode of Buffy the Vampire Slayer, but the cult auteur isn’t courting irony here.
-As he told TONY after the movie’s rapturous premiere in Toronto, this off-the-cuff production was the culmination of long infatuation with the Big Bard’s tale of bickering lovers.
+Which is exactly what Whedon did, in fact; where mere mortals might spend a break from filming the aforementioned Marvel superhero epic unwinding, the 48-year-old filmmaker instead gathered a gaggle of actor friends and shot a guerilla production of Much Ado About Nothing literally in his own backyard.
+The combination of Shakespeare’s verse and the well-honed crack-sarcastic comic timing of various Whedonverse alumni (Amy Acker, Alexis Denisof, Nathan Fillion) initially suggests a lost episode of Buffy the Vampire Slayer, but the cult auteur isn’t courting irony.
+As he told TONY after the movie’s rapturous premiere in Toronto, this off-the-cuff production was the culmination of a long infatuation with the Big Bard’s tale of bickering lovers.

 Time Out New York: So you were on an 11-day break from production on The Avengers, and naturally, you decided to shoot something …